annadruzhinina/Java-Essentials/JavaBasic/README.md

+# Java-Essentials

+## Basics
+1. Package

+2. Class

+3. Method

+4. Data types: Premitive and Reference

+5. Initializing variables

+6. Constructor

+With arguments Without arguments

+7. "static" keyword

+Shared between all objects

+8. "final" keyword

+Assign value only once

+9. Constants

+10. Enums

+An enum is a special "class" that represents a group of constants

+11. "return" keyword

+12. "this" keyword
+Return class object

+13. Strings

+14. Data type conversions

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.